2023 Tuition & Fees

 Offered Degrees

-Northern New Mexico offers 71 major programs through online and on-site education where 3 programs are available through distance learning.
+Northern New Mexico offers 66 major programs on-site (in-person class) only.
 The following table lists the number of programs by offered degree with online class availabilities.

 Award Level | Total Number of Programs | Available Online Class |